like-a-freedom/cti-stats-collector/readme.md

 # What's this?

-This is a simple tool downloads a list of CTI feeds, then compares current downloaded version with previos (hashes) and send statistics to InfluxDB database.
+This is a simple tool downloads a list of CTI feeds, then compares current downloaded version with previos (hashes) and send statistics to Clickhouse database.

 ## How can I use it?